makiwara-fr/Subtitle-Renamer/README.md

-# Subtitle Renamer
+# Series Subtitle Renamer

-Match your subtitles files with your video files in a single batch
+Don't loose time anymore renaming each of your subtitles files with the videos of your favorite series.
+Do it automatically at once !

 ## Formats recognized